GenesisFR/HowToBecomeGoodAtShooters/README.md

 - elites throw jammers that strip away armor and health
 - destroying the EMP jammer pouch sets off an EMP that disrupts him
 - hitting the weak spot on the back of the drone will destroy it and shock everyone nearby
-- vulnerable when manually reviving downed allies (animation can be interrupted by dealing enough damage)
+- vulnerable when manually reviving downed allies (the animation can be interrupted by dealing enough damage)

 #### Mini Tank
 - equipped with a machine gun and a grenade launcher
 - rolls around slowly while the controller operates it from cover at medium range
 - occasionally holds still and begins spinning a laser dazzler around in a circle, blinding any enemies caught by it
-- both treads can be destroyed, making it stop moving and causing its controller to come repair it
+- both treads can be destroyed, making it stop moving and causing its controller to come to repair it
 - dealing enough damage to it will cause it to go back to its controller for repairs
 - killing the controller will cause it to go haywire while looking for a target
 - doesn't despawn until all other Black Tusk units in the fight are dead